-The funding program is open to all current St. John's University staff, faculty, and administrators.
-The Institute seeks to fund three proposals, one from staff, one from faculty, and one from an administrative member of the university community.
-(Faculty can be full-time, part-time, or contract.)
+The funding program is open to all current St. John's University staff, faculty, administrators, and graduate students.
+The Institute seeks to fund four proposals: all staff, faculty, administrators and graduate students from the university community can apply.
+(Faculty can be full-time, part-time, or contract.
+Graduate students must be full-time.
+Graduate students without a Graduate Assistantship are prioritized.
+Student applicants must have a faculty mentor.)